 Other Areas of Teaching Competence

-Philosophy of Mind (Consciousness, Action, Perception)
+Philosophy of Mind / Philosophy of Cognitive Science (Consciousness, Action, Perception)

-History and Philosophy of Biology
+Philosophy and History of Biology

 General Philosophy of Science